Martian01/openTeamOneServer/README.md

     /usr/bin/java -Dspring.config.additional-location=file:/opt/openTeamOneServer/config/ -jar openTeamOneServer.jar

 This means you can inject properties at runtime by providing a file `/opt/openTeamOneServer/config/application.properties`.
 In addition, the mount point allows you to use `/opt/openTeamOneServer/data` as the data directory for database snapshots, attachments and profile pictures.

+## Docker Images

+Nowadays, the gold standard for deployment in the cloud (even for simplified deployment at home) is Docker.
+We now provide Docker files to build ready-made docker images of Open Team One Server.
+Basically there are three options.

+If you have the build environment on your machine you can create a docker image containing your own JAR file:

+	docker build -f Dockerfile-local -t openteamone .

+Alternatively you can build a docker image entirely without a locally installed build environment:

+	docker build -t openteamone .

+However, the most convenient option is to use the ready-made image `dockahdockah/openteamone` from the Docker Hub.

+With an Open Team One Server Docker image you can set up a server on the fly, using the in-memory database.
+You can mount a local directory into the Docker container, for instance to inject snapshots and images into the filesystem.
+You can also start a server from scratch and keep all data inside the container.

+	docker run -v $LOCAL_OPEN_TEAM_ONE_DIRECTORY:/opt/openTeamOneServer dockahdockah/openteamone

+But there is more.
+With the smallest amount of preparation you can spin up MariaDB and Open Team One Server together, to provide a fully functional server with persistence out of the box.
+All you need to do is provide three mount points, copy two files from the distribution to inject parameters, and call Docker Compose to create the cluster.

+Let's look at it step by step.

+#### Step 1

+Create three local directories to store data and configuration.
+Let's call them LOCAL_MARIADB_CONF_DIRECTORY, LOCAL_MARIADB_DATA_DIRECTORY and LOCAL_OPEN_TEAM_ONE_DIRECTORY.
+For simplicity we shall use three environment variables of the same name.

+#### Step 2

+From the git repository, copy a couple of files into the newly created directories:

+	cd  openTeamOneServer
+	cp -a docker/teamone.cnf $LOCAL_MARIADB_CONF_DIRECTORY
+	mkdir -p $LOCAL_OPEN_TEAM_ONE_DIRECTORY/config
+	cp -a docker/application.properties $LOCAL_OPEN_TEAM_ONE_DIRECTORY/config/

+#### Step 3

+Start the cluster:

+	docker-compose up -d

+You can now log on to the admin UI at http://localhost:8080 and create content in the usual way.
+The data directory is already correctly set to `/opt/openTeamOneServer/data`, which you can find in your local filesystem under `$LOCAL_OPEN_TEAM_ONE_DIRECTORY/data`.

+In case you wish to set up secure communication via https, we propose to use the same mount point for sharing the certificate, for instance in `$LOCAL_OPEN_TEAM_ONE_DIRECTORY/keystores`